gusmmm/data-science-intensive-care/docker-configuration.md

   - fill in:
     - username rstudio
     - password 1234
+  - do all of you projects and write all of your files in the workspace directory!

 ## stop rstudio sever
 - when you are done using the rstudio container, you can stop it